-Seawater Temperatures
+Seawater Temperature

-Large temperature differentials between molluscs and seawater, when filling the purification system, should be avoided as they may reduce mollusc activity, induce spawning or even cause mortality.
+Large temperature differentials between molluscs and seawater when filling the purification system should be avoided as they may reduce mollusc activity, induce spawning or even cause mortality.
 To avoid this, molluscs should be allowed to reach the required temperature slowly.

 If suitable minimum seawater temperatures cannot be maintained the system must not be used for purification.

-Seawater chillers and heaters can be obtained to operate with these systems11.
+Seawater chillers and heaters can be provided11.
 These must be installed and operated such that the water flow is not disrupted or local hot or cold spots created in the part of the tank where the molluscs are held.
-Further information should be obtained from the tank manufacturer and from Seafish, and approval sought from the Local Food Authority before use (Section 12).